dbuysse/tnris.org/doc/EDITING.md

 # Workflow

-A step-by-step workflow for making changes.
+A step-by-step workflow for making changes from github.

 ## Sign in